laserkelvin/laserkelvin.github.io/index.md

 # Kelvin Lee (PhD)

-## Data Science, Deep Learning, Chemistry, and Astronomy Researcher
+## Data Science/Machine Learning/Chemistry/Astronomy Researcher

 I'm a postdoctoral researcher working at the Center for Astrophysics, Harvard & Smithsonian, where I develop machine learning models to analyze large volumes of laboratory and astronomy data that help answer some big questions with small molecules.

 The things that drive me, not necessarily in any order:

 - Teaching computers how to solve problems
-- Teaching people how to solve problems
+- Teaching and empowering people to solve problems
 - Open, reproducibile data and science
 - Automated workflows and data pipelines
 - Data visualization
 - Quantifying uncertainty and statistical inference

-Please feel free to reach out to me on any of the social media platforms if you have any questions about my research, my code, or opportunities!
+I write blog entries quasi-regularly, as well as update the kinds of projects that I have been working on recently.
+Please feel free to reach out to me on any of the social media platforms (Twitter, LinkedIn) if you have any questions about my research, my code, or opportunities!